 So, how do we do it?

 Next, it’s time to dig beneath the surface.
-Here are some techniques you might employ to create subtext.
+Here are examples from some seven types of subtext, illustrating techniques you might use to deepen the significance of your scenes.

 1. Use double meaning

 You don’t have to create such clever banter in your scene, but using double meanings is a superb way to add subtext.

 2. Change the subject